xzj66778899/Mates_API/README.md

 For the project management tool, Trello is used to manage the process.
 [click here for Trello](https://trello.com/invite/b/Cc3QyvmU/ATTIe97faff0535786514465d41b90046bff49B86687/assignment-t2a2)<br>
 The scope was defined at the beginning of the project, then in the middle of the project I decided to add more features on it, which formed an Agile method.
+As the main features still function, the added features can be worked independently.
+For example, if there are two developers, one works on the main features to ensure project deliverable and the other can work on a seperate branch.